-REID: You won’t find the following recommendations in any HR manual.
+HOFFMAN: You won’t find the following recommendations in any HR manual.

 DILLER: When you drop somebody into deep water, and you see they flounder, and they really are gasping—unless that happens, development rarely happens.
 And then slowly they get above the waterline, and then they start to go.

-REID: If you think Barry is exaggerating, consider his training regimen for one of the Killer Dillers.
+HOFFMAN: If you think Barry is exaggerating, consider his training regimen for one of the Killer Dillers.

 Uber’s CEO Dara Khosrowshahi.